david32768/Jynx/README.md

-This is a rewritten version of [Jasmin](https://github.com/davidar/jasmin) using [ASM](https://asm.ow2.io) version 9.5 as a back end.
+This is a rewritten version of [Jasmin](https://github.com/davidar/jasmin) using [ASM](https://asm.ow2.io) version 9.6 as a back end.
- (versions 9.1 - 9.4 will reduce maximum JVM version).
+ (versions 9.1 - 9.5 will reduce maximum JVM version supported).
-It is written in Java V1_8 (apart from module-info.java) and supports all features up to V20 except user attributes.
+It is written in Java V1_8 (apart from module-info.java) and supports all features up to V21 except user attributes.

 More checking is done before using ASM.
 For example stack and local variables types are checked assuming